-- Install and upgrade Oracle Grid Infrastructure for cluster configurations. - Install Oracle Grid Infrastructure for a standalone server (Oracle Restart). - Install only Oracle Grid Infrastructure software, and register the software with Oracle inventory. - Add nodes to your existing cluster, if the Oracle Grid Infrastructure software is already installed or configured.
+- Configure Oracle Grid Infrastructure for a new cluster. - Configure Oracle Grid Infrastructure for a standalone server (Oracle Restart). - Upgrade Oracle Grid Infrastructure. - Setup software only. - Add nodes to your existing cluster, if the Oracle Grid Infrastructure software is already installed or configured.

 This installation feature streamlines the installation process and supports automation of large-scale custom deployments.
-You can also use this installation method for deployment of customized images, after you patch the base-release software with the necessary Patch Set Updates (PSUs) and patches.
+You can also use this installation method for deployment of customized images, after you patch the base-release software with the necessary Release Updates (RUs) or Release Update Revisions (RURs).

-You must extract the image software into the directory where you want your Grid home to be located, and then run the gridSetup.bat script to start the Grid Infrastructure setup wizard.
+You must extract the image software into the directory where you want your Grid home to be located, and then run the %ORACLE\HOME%\setup.exe script to start the Oracle Grid Infrastructure Setup Wizard.
 Ensure that the Grid home directory path you create is in compliance with the Oracle Optimal Flexible Architecture recommendations.